Sefid-Rud: Names

 Other names and transcriptions include Sepīd-Rūd, Sefidrud, Sefidrood, Sepidrood, and Sepidrud.
 Above Manjil, "Long Red River".

-The river is identified with the Amardus (Ἀμάρδος) or Mardus (Μάρδος) river of antiquity.
+William Smith equated the river with the Amardus (Ἀμάρδος) or Mardus (Μάρδος) river of antiquity.

-The river is historically famous for the quantity of its fish, especially the Caspian trout, Salmo trutta caspius.
+The river is historically famous for its abundant fish, especially the Caspian trout, Salmo trutta caspius.

 Geography

 The Sefid-Rud has cut a water gap through the Alborz mountain range, the Manjil gap, capturing its two headwater tributaries, the Qizil Üzan and Shahrood rivers.
 It then widens the valley between the Talesh Hills and the main Alborz range.
 The gap provides a major route between Tehran and Gīlān Province with its Caspian lowlands.

-In the wide valley before the Sefid-Rud enters the Caspian Sea a number of transportation and irrigation canals have been cut; the two biggest are the Khomam and the Now.
+In the wide valley before the Sefid-Rud enters the Caspian Sea, a number of transportation and irrigation canals have been cut; the two biggest are the Khomam and the Now.